Online Counselling: Is It Right For Me?

-Some months ago I received a call from a gentleman who lives in the United States inquiring about my nutrition counseling services.
+Some years ago I received a call from a gentleman who lives in the United States inquiring about my nutrition counselling services.

 The phone call changed my business.

-Soon after, we connected, and after a few exchanges, he decided to take on one of my packages.
-We agreed to conduct the sessions via FaceTime, checking in once a week for 10 weeks, the duration of the purchased package.
+Soon after, we connected.
+After a couple of exchanges, he decided to take on one of my packages.
+We agreed to conduct the sessions via FaceTime.
+We planned the follow-up sessions for 8 weeks (duration of the package), checking in weekly.

-Although confident and hopeful, I’d be lying to you if I said he wasn’t the least bit sceptical having to conduct the entire 10-weeklong nutrition program without actually ever having to meet the counselor.
+Although confident and hopeful, I’d be lying to you if I said he wasn’t the least bit sceptical.
+After all, having to conduct an 8-week nutrition program without ever having to meet the counsellor seemed a daunting task.

 But his doubts were quickly allayed because he began to lose weight—one of his primary goals—soon after he started to work with me.